Vadiza/sage-3.5b/readme.txt

 			SAGE Bridge can display received pixels for debugging.
 			This feature can be on/off by adding/removing BRIDGE_DEBUG_ flag
 			in the makefile in $SAGE_DIRECTORY/src
-		- rcvNwBufSize, sendNwBufSize, MTU : network parmeters used for the pixel streams between apps and SAGE Bridge
+		- rcvNwBufSize, sendNwBufSize, MTU : network parameters used for the pixel streams between apps and SAGE Bridge

 	(5) Execute the binary "sageBridge" in $SAGE_DIRECTORY/bin.